Belarus Country Summary

 Sanctions

-Belarus, as a UN member, must support UN sanctions aimed at maintaining international peace and security.
-The UN has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and travel bans, with a focus on protecting the rights of those targeted.
-As of October 2023, there are 15 ongoing sanctions regimes addressing issues like political conflicts and nuclear non-proliferation, administered by a sanctions committee of the Security Council.
+Belarus, as a UN member, must comply with UN sanctions aimed at maintaining international peace and security.
+The UN Security Council has established numerous sanctions regimes since 1966, which include economic sanctions and targeted measures like travel bans and arms embargoes, with a focus on protecting the rights of those affected.

 ---|---|